 Understanding Various Boxes found on Form W-2

-Box C: Employer’s Information: The box is to fill the employer’s name, address, city, state, and zip code.
+Box C: Employer’s Information: Employer’s Information: The box is to fill the employer’s name, address, city, state, and zip code.
 The address should be of the company’s headquarters or actual workplace rather than the employer’s local or personal address.
+The U.S. Postal Service recommends that no commas or periods be used in return addresses.

 Box D: Control Number: A control number is an internal number or code developed by the employer or company’s payroll department, which identifies this unique Form W2 document in their records.
 If the company didn’t assign any box number to the employee, then the box (d) should be left blank.

-Box E: Employee’s Name: This box should be filled with employee’s complete name i.e. first name, middle initial and last name.
-Additionally, it is important to note that the name should be same as mentioned in the employee’s Social Security card.
+Box E: Employee’s Name: This box should be filled with employee’s complete name including first name, middle name, and last name.
+Additionally, it is important to note that the name should be the same as mentioned in the employee’s Social Security card.
+If the name does not fit in the space allowed on the form, you may show the first and middle name initials and the full last name.
+It is especially important to report the exact last name of the employee.
 If there is a mistake in the form, then the employee should report the matter to the concerned department so that they re-issue a new Form W-2 with the correct name.
 The employee should also provide photocopy of his or her Social Security card to the respective department so that they can update their records with the new name.
+Remember the SSA still prefers that you do not enter the suffix such as “Dr.,” “RN,” or “Esq.,” at the beginning or end of the employee’s name on Copy A.

-Box F: Employee’s Address: This box identifies the address, city, state, and zip code of the employee.
-Ensure it is correct and accurate because the employee’s refund might be posted to a different address.
-In case the address is incorrect, then the employee should immediately notify the HR department so that they can update their records with the employee’s new address.
+Box F: Employee’s Address: In this box, please provide the employee’s address, including the city, state, and zip code.
+It’s important that this information is accurate to prevent the employee’s refund from being sent to the wrong address.
+The U.S. Postal Service advises against using commas or periods in delivery addresses.
+If the address is found to be incorrect, the employee should promptly inform the HR department so that their records can be updated with the employee’s current address.

 W-2 Tax Form – Second Set

-Box 1 – Wages, Tips, and Other Compensation: This box identifies total taxable wages or salary for the federal income tax purposes, which includes wages, salary, tips, bonuses, prizes, commissions, severance or dismissal pay, vacation pay and fringe benefits.
+Box 1 – Wages, Tips, and Other Compensation: This box identifies total taxable wages or salary for federal income tax purposes, which includes wages, salary, tips, bonuses, prizes, commissions, severance or dismissal pay, vacation pay, and fringe benefits that you paid to your employee during the year.
 The employee should not include any payroll deductions or pre-tax benefits such as savings contributions to a 401(k) plan, 403(b) plan, medical or dependent care reimbursement plan, dental and health insurance.

-Box 3 – Social Security Wages: SSW is the total amount of wages subject to the Social Security tax.
-The Social Security tax in 2019 is assessed on wages up to $132,900, which is called the Social Security wage base.
+Box 3 – Social Security Wages: SSW is the total amount of wages (before payroll deductions) subject to the Social Security tax but not including Social Security tips and allocated tips.
+The Social Security tax in 2023 is assessed on wages up to $160,200, which is called the Social Security wage base.
 If the amount is above the wage base, then the employees need to report to their employer to correct the W-2 forms.

-Box 4 – Social Security Tax Withheld: This box shows the total amount of Social Security taxes withheld from employee’s pay.
-The Social Security tax is a flat tax rate of 6.2% on employee’s wage income, up to a maximum wage base of $132,900 (for 2019).
-The maximum yearly Society Security tax withholding amount in 2019 is $8239.80.
+Box 4 – Social Security Tax Withheld: This box shows the total amount of Social Security taxes withheld from employee’s pay including Social Security tax on tips.
+The Social Security tax is a flat tax rate of 6.2% on an employee’s wage income, up to a maximum wage base of $9,932.40 ($160,200 × 6.2%) for 2023.
+The maximum yearly Society Security tax withholding amount in 2023 is $9,932.40.

-Box 9 – Advance EIC Payments: This box is no being longer used because the reporting requirement’s i.e. advance of the earned income credit expired a few years.
-For some reason, it is not yet removed from the form but it is shaded so that the employees don’t get confused.
+Box 9 – Advance EIC Payments: This box is no longer in use as the reporting requirements, specifically related to the advance of the earned income credit, expired a few years ago.
+Although it has not been removed from the form, it is shaded to avoid any confusion for employees.
+Please leave this box empty.

-- The amount distributed to the employee from the employer’s non-qualified deferred compensation plan
+- The amount is distributed to the employee from the employer’s non-qualified deferred compensation plan.

 However, this amount is already included as taxable wages in Box 1.